Leroy Chiao

-Early life
+Early life and education

-Chiao was born in Milwaukee, Wisconsin and raised in Danville, California.
-His parents were originally from mainland China and met while studying at a university in Taiwan before immigrating to the U.S. Chiao graduated from Monte Vista High School in Danville in 1978.
-In 1983, he earned a B.S. in chemical engineering from the University of California, Berkeley.
-He later earned an M.S. and a Ph.D. in chemical engineering from the University of California, Santa Barbara in 1985 and 1987, respectively.
+Chiao was born to a Taiwanese American family in Milwaukee, Wisconsin.
+He was raised in Danville, California.
+His parents are Taiwanese waishengren who were born in Shandong province in mainland China but moved to Taiwan.
+They met while studying at a Taiwanese university in the 1950s before immigrating to the U.S.

+Chiao graduated from Monte Vista High School in Danville in 1978.
+In 1983, he earned a Bachelor of Science in chemical engineering from the University of California, Berkeley.
+He later earned an Master of Science and a Doctor of Philosophy in chemical engineering from the University of California, Santa Barbara in 1985 and 1987, respectively.

-Chiao's parents were both chemical engineers who immigrated to Milwaukee from the Republic of China in the late 1950s for graduate school.
-Stressing a high doctorate level science education, his parents encouraged him to follow their lead and become an engineer.
-Chiao's Aviator call sign is "Shandong," the name of the Chinese province where his parents grew up.
+Chiao's parents were chemical engineers who immigrated to Milwaukee from the Republic of China in the late 1950s for graduate school.
+Stressing a high doctorate-level science education, his parents encouraged him to follow their lead and become an engineer.
+Chiao's aviator call sign is "Shandong," the name of the Chinese province where his parents grew up.

 Pre-NASA career

 Upon graduation, Chiao joined the Hexcel Corporation in Dublin, California from 1987 to 1989.
 He was involved in process, manufacturing, and engineering research on advanced aerospace materials, and worked on a joint NASA-JPL/Hexcel project to develop a practical, optically correct, precision segment reflector made entirely of advanced polymer composite materials for future space telescopes, as well as working on cure modeling and finite element analysis.
-In January 1989, Chiao joined the Lawrence Livermore National Laboratory in Livermore, California, where he was involved in processing research for fabrication of filament-wound and thick-section aerospace composites.
+In January 1989, Chiao joined the Lawrence Livermore National Laboratory in Livermore, California, where he was involved in processing research for the fabrication of filament-wound and thick-section aerospace composites.
 Chiao also developed and demonstrated a mechanistic cure model for graphite fiber and epoxy composite material (see Graphite-reinforced plastic).
-An instrument-rated pilot, Chiao has logged over 2500 flight hours in a variety of aircraft.
+An instrument-rated pilot, Chiao has logged over 3300 flight hours in a variety of aircraft.